websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/experience-personalization/configuring-content-recommendations.md

 1. [Create a Display Page Template](../../displaying-content/using-display-page-templates/creating-a-display-page-template.md).
 1. Configure an Asset Publisher with the Collection (Liferay 7.3+) or Content Set (Liferay 7.2).
 See [Displaying Collections and Collection Pages](../../../content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md) for more information.

-### Display the Collection using a Collection Display Fragment or a Collection Page

-> Liferay DXP 7.3+

-A Collection Display Fragment is a type of Fragment that shows a Collection.
-You can use this Fragment to show your Collection on any Content Page, Page Template, or Display Page.
-To configure the Collection Display Fragment, see the section [Displaying Collections Using a Collection Display Fragment](../../../content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md#displaying-collections-using-a-collection-display-fragment).

-A Collection Page is a type of page linked to a Collection.
-To show the Collection using a Collection page, see the [Displaying Collections Using a Collection Page](../../../content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md#displaying-collections-using-a-collection-page) section in the [Displaying Collections and Collection Pages](../../../content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md) topic.

 ## Related Information